swjang702/usrbin/README.md

-code snippets would like to be used like /usr/bin.

-Any contribution is welcome.
+Feel free to use it and any contribution is welcome.